-The institutional behavioral benchmark will soon be 2 years old.
-100% quant and covering the Americas, EMEA, and Apac, it is helping asset managers who sell to end clients like corporates, pension funds, and governmental bodies.
+Accomplish’s institutional Behavioral Benchmark will soon be 2 years old.
+100% quant and covering the Americas, EMEA, and Apac, it helps asset managers who sell to end clients like corporates, pension funds, and governmental bodies.

 Because it goes to the heart of the behaviors that matter, it yields vital business intelligence that separates winners from losers, for example:

 - Buying – variations in pitch win rates.

 - Staying – early warning of client retention issues.

 - Buying more – potential blind spots to cross-selling opportunities.

 At Accomplish, we see more and more firms embedding client behaviors into their targets and strategies.
 In the words of one Head of Analytics and Insights, “this is exactly the type of data we’ve been looking for – clients, markets, and competitors.”
 If you would like to see what they mean, download a brochure that will show you the metrics, use cases, and project plan.